Open Search

 What are the benefits of earning this degree?

-Graduates from our psychology department at the California School of Professional Psychology (CSPP) go on to pursue careers in various fields, leaving a positive impact in both the private and public sectors.
+The department offers state-of-the-art facilities and access to a diverse range of professional opportunities across California.
+Graduates from our psychology department at the California School of Professional Psychology (CSPP) go on to pursue careers in various fields, leaving a positive impact in both the private and public sectors as professional psychologists.

 • Your acquired skills qualify you to work in hospitals and medical centers, community mental health clinics, private practice, and universities.